The Illustrious Odyssey of the Hoyt "High Estate" Family

 I proudly trace my lineage back to the esteemed Hoyt family of America, a family with a rich history woven into the foundations of the United States Constitution.
 Our ancestral legacy can be traced from the influential Fundamental Orders of Connecticut, which laid the groundwork for modern democratic governance, to the pivotal role our family played as abolitionist protagonists in Wisconsin, vanguards of the Lincoln republic.
 The governing line of Hoyt includes notable family members: Henry Martyn Hoyt, Governor of Pennsylvania, John Wesley Hoyt, Governor of Wyoming Territory, John Philo Hoyt, Governor of Arizona Territory, William Tecumseh Sherman-Hoyt General of the Army, Senator John H. Sherman-Hoyt Principal Author of Sherman Antitrust Act of 1890, and their ascendant progenitor founding father & deacon in Thomas Hooker’s church, Simon Hoyt.
 Today, the Hoyt family continues to uphold the principles of liberty, justice, and progress, contributing to the ongoing evolution of the modern democratic republic we call home.

-Regardless of nomenclature, isopoints of archaic heritage demonstrate how families are still related semantics aside.
+Regardless of nomenclature, isopoints of archaic heritage demonstrate how families are still related.
 Through the historical practice of changing surnames due to marriage, adoption and other societal pressures, many families have maintained a consistent naming pattern across generations.
 Isopoints connect parents and their children, as well as extended family members, through a common surname that has been shared since ancient times.
-This helps to ensure that families maintain a deep connection with their ancestors and have knowledge of their heritage, besides how their family name has evolved.
+This helps to ensure that families maintain a deep connection with their ancestors and have knowledge of their heritage including how their family name has evolved.
 In addition to heritage, isopoints can be used to uncover genealogical and familial ties between individuals.
 As time passes, isopoints will continue to serve as a testament to these enduring relationships.
+This Abrahamic tradition of tracing lineage has been repeated time immemorial from our contemporaries to Charlemagne and Carloman to Messianic Davidic ancestry.

 Normandy - Adobe Stock